Feb 25, 2026

 When you maintain clear agent roles, your multi-agent system delivers specialized expertise in coordination rather than becoming an expensive collection of confused generalists.

-Traditional debugging collapses when facing multi-agent LLM workflows.
+Traditional debugging breaks down in multi-agent LLM workflows.
 Their non-deterministic nature—where each prompt yields different answers, agents work in parallel, and messages flow through opaque orchestration—creates failures that appear random yet often stem from a single missed handshake.

 • Structured logging: Assign correlation IDs to every message, plan, and tool call to reconstruct end-to-end traces, similar to Anthropic's centralized token collection